Don't Buy sat navs

 With such a wide choice of dedicated sat nav devices, as well as scores of free and paid-for navigation apps, it can be difficult to make an informed decision.
 That’s where our expert testing can help you choose a sat nav that will keep you headed in the right direction.

 We test sat navs from leading brands such as Garmin and TomTom as well as smartphone apps for iOS and Android from Apple, Google and Waze.
 Smartphone apps and dedicated sat navs go through the same rigorous tests so you can be confident the scores we give them are comparable – here are a few examples of the lengths we go to:

 - We test all the key navigation features, from how quickly the device calculates and recalculates routes to its pronunciation of street names.

 - We test every sat nav and app using a GPS simulator to replicate driving a set route including minor and major roads as well as a variety of junctions and roundabouts.

 - We are completely impartial.
 It doesn’t matter if the sat nav is from a leading brand or a new company on the block, we put each one through the same tough tests.

-Find out which sat navs are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+To find out which sat navs are Don’t Buys and which are Best Buys, join Which?.